What is a “Social Enterprise?”

 What is unique about IIX?

 - PIONEER.
-IIX has launched its Impact Partners platform, Asia’s first private platform dedicated to connecting Social Enterprises with Impact Investors, in 2012 and its Impact Incubator platform in 2012 In addition, IIX has launched Impact Exchange, the world’s first social stock exchange with the Stock Exchange of Mauritius in 2013.
+IIX has launched its Impact Partners platform, Asia’s first private platform dedicated to connecting Social Enterprises with Impact Investors, in 2012 and its Impact Accelerator platform in 2012 In addition, IIX has launched Impact Exchange, the world’s first social stock exchange with the Stock Exchange of Mauritius in 2013.

 - UNIQUE FOCUS ON SOCIAL ENTERPRISES: IIX is uniquely focused on providing platforms for capital raising by social enterprises.
 Impact Partners is a private platform open exclusively to Asian Social Enterprises and to sophisticated Impact Investors.